justinrubek/inkmlrs/README.md

 # InkML

-This is currently a work in progress Rust application.
+This is ~~currently a work in progress Rust application~~ not in active development, but not entirely abandoned.
 The goal is to create a renderer capable of displaying InkML files and to expand it to be capable of accepting mouse/touch input to draw